 Continue driving on Hwy 14 past Sooke and Jordan River towards Port Renfrew.
 Highway 14 is very scenic, so enjoy the picturesque views.

-The gravel road leading to the beach parking lot is just under 2km long but is rough and has potholes.
-You will be fine driving without 4WD, but taking down trailers or RVs is not recommended.
+The gravel road leading to the beach parking lot is just under 2km long but is rough and has a few potholes.
+Taking down trailers or RVs is not recommended.

 The parking area is large, but it fills up fast during popular times (weekends and holidays) from early morning.
 If you do not find a spot, you can park along the side of the gravel road up the hill.
 We suggest not leaving any valuables in your vehicle.